lakshyatyagi24/Unlock-Synoriq/Learn TortoiseGit Tool for Git Operations/readme.md

 * Use tortoisegit to create a branch and write the name of the branch.
 By default, it will create a new branch from the master but we have the option to change the base branch.
 * Use tortoisegit switch/checkout to change the branch.
 * Use tortoisegit browse references to and delete the branch you want to delete.
+###### Tutorial 8
+* Stash means storing something safely.
+* Use tortoisegit stash save write meaningful message before saving it.
+* Click on the include untracked option to perform an action with new files.
+* Use stash pop to get back the last stashed files.
+* Use stash list to check all the stashed.
+You can select the stash from there too.